frankfoerster/cakephp-lessy/readme.md

 <a name="what-it-does"></a>
 ## 1. What it does

-Lessy is a CakePHP 2.x Plugin that helps you develop all of your styles with LessCss syntax for your app and for all your custom plugins.
+Lessy lets you develop all of your styles with LessCss syntax, automatically compiles them to CSS and minifies them afterwards.
+Lessy not only handles your app styles, but can handle all of your custom plugins too.

 On a typical CakeRequest cycle the plugin loads up via a custom DispatcherFilter and does all conversions and compressions automatically without polluting your beforeRender callbacks.